icdocsoc/mad3/README.md

 Should you intend to use this code outside of an Imperial context, you will need to change the sign in code, callback code, and `isFresherOrParent` function.
 These are found in [`hono/auth/auth.ts`](/hono/auth/auth.ts) and [`hono/auth/jwt.ts`](/hono/auth/jwt.ts).

+Finally, if you wish to send emails to the families (with their allocations), you can use the `mailmerge` folder.
+Check the README there for more information.

 ## Contributors

 ### 2025 Webmasters